Presidential Launch Series: Buttigieg & Booker

 Mariel: It was also just beautifully written and it got me really excited.
 It didn’t make a villain out of Wall St. It really was, like, let’s feel collective power.
 It didn’t really make a villain out of anyone, so that was an interesting approach.
 It was more about being excited about what we can do together.
 I thought that was a stark difference from some other campaign videos.

 Evelyn: I like with his ads how he leans on the use of black and white photos, and him looking off into the middle distance looking hopeful, and then here he is marching for voter enfranchisement.
-He’s really looking to place himself in history and show himself as this historical figure, which I think is a powerful thing to do when you’re running for president.
+He’s really placing himself in history and show himself as this historical figure, which I think is a powerful thing to do when you’re running for president.
 It shows you’re already kind of this mythological figure.

 Amy: His video talks about his family trying to move to a new neighborhood with great schools and how they were blocked because of the color of their skin.
 It was a quick signal about the history of our country and what’s been going on.